photon1503/az-native/labs/lab-05/readme.md

 In this lab we will design our basic data model and keep aspects of Domain Driven Design in mind.

-We will use Azure SQL for the Catalog service, Redis for Production (Kitchen) and Cosmos DB as our NoSQL database and event store for all other services.
+We will use Azure SQL for the Catalog service, and Cosmos DB as our NoSQL database and event store for all other services.

 ## Task: Domain Driven Design